stig-atle/YarnDesktopClient/README.md

 # Yarn Desktop Client

 A desktop client for Yarn ( https://yarn.social/ ).
-It's being developed and tested on Trisquel (same as Ubuntu\Debian).
+It's being developed and tested on Trisquel (same as Ubuntu\Debian) and NixOS.

+Nixos:
+Enable flake support, then go to source dir and type 'nix build'.

+Debian/Ubuntu based:
 Install compiler and tools:
 ```sudo apt-get install build-essential cmake git```